Farm Share Program

 6. If your application is approved, you will be provided instructions for next steps.
 This will include arranging payment for your portion of the CSA share directly with the CSA farm.
 If you are unable to pay your portion at one time, contact your farmer to set up a payment plan over the course of the season.

 7. If your application is received after we have allocated all of the Farm Share funds for a given season, it will be put on a waiting list for two weeks in case funds become available.
-If funds do not become available during this period, you will be notified that your application cannot be funded.
-You are encouraged to apply again the following season.
+If we do not notify you that funds are available after that period, please consider applying again the following season.

 How does payment work?

-The participant is expected to pay a portion (typically ½) of the cost of the share, with the other portion being paid through contributions from local community members, organizations, and businesses that participate in our annual Share the Harvest fundraiser.
+The participant is expected to pay a portion (typically ½) of the cost of the share.
+The other portion of the cost is paid directly to the farm mid-season, through contributions from local community members, organizations, and businesses that participate in our annual Share the Harvest fundraiser.
 The subsidy is typically 50% of the cost of a share, with a cap of $350 in order to support the greatest number of households.
 Participants who do not need a full 50% reduction in the share cost are encouraged to request a smaller subsidy.
-In turn, participants who need a 75% cost reduction may request this on the application, which may be granted if our budget allows.
+In turn, participants who need a 75% cost reduction (up to $525 off) may request this on the application, which may be granted if our budget allows.
 If we cannot provide a 75% discount, we may still be able to offer a 50% discount.

 People who sign up for a CSA share through Farm Share will pay the CSA farm directly.
 It is possible that your farm may accept a payment plan if you are unable to pay your part of the CSA costs in one payment.
 Early conversations with your CSA farmer are encouraged.